Sandholzer/BaseTIL_Sandholzer_et_al/README.md

 ## Goal of the github
-This github contains the scripts to recapitulate the anaylsis performed for this article.
+This github contains the scripts to recapitulate the anaylsis performed for the manuscript "Longitudinal profiling of tumor-reactive T cells during TIL therapy reveals resistance linked to co-transfer of Type 17 T cells".

 ## Scripts used for the analysis
 The file run_fullAnalysis_BaseTIL.sh exectues all scripts in the correct order.